Golden Knights vs. Stars: Betting Trends, Odds, Advanced Stats - Stanley Cup Semifinals Game 2

 Golden Knights Advanced Stats

-- In their past 10 games, the Golden Knights are scoring 1.7 more goals per game than their season-long average.
+- In their last 10 games, the Golden Knights' goals per game average is 1.7 higher than their season-long average.

 Stars Advanced Stats

-- Dallas and its opponents didn't combine to hit the over in any of the Stars' past 10 games.
+- Dallas and its opponents failed to combine to hit the over in any of the Stars' most recent 10 games.

-- The Stars have averaged a total of combined goals over their last 10 games, identical to this game's over/under.
+- The Stars and their opponents have combined to score an average of goals over their last 10 games, identical to the over/under posted in this matchup.

 - In their past 10 games, Stars' game goal totals average 9 goals, 1.0 goal higher per game than their season-long game scoring average.